 Why VA Loans Worry Property Sellers

 The offer of zero down payments has made the VA loan popular among service members.
 But property sellers, especially those selling foreclosed homes, are sometimes wary of the VA loan appraisal and inspection process.
+This process can at times be difficult if the foreclosed property has any defects that the VA requires the property seller to fix before the home can be approved.

 According to the Veteran Journal, it is not unusual for sellers of foreclosed homes to accept a lower cash bid rather than deal with the VA loan appraisal and inspection process.